Group Size: 2 - 16 Passengers

 Day 1 - Johannesburg

-On arrival into Johannesburg you will be met and transferred to your hotel by shuttle bus for your overnight stay.
+On arrival into Johannesburg you will be met and transferred to your hotel.

 The elegant 4-star Peermont Mondior hotel at Emperors Palace sets an exciting standard in world-class leisure and business accommodation.
 The hotel features 150 spacious rooms and suites furnished in contemporary African style.
 Its convenient location close to O.R.
 Tambo International Airport, Johannesburg, makes it suitable for all travellers.
 Guests have access to the casino, dining, entertainment, convention and relaxation facilities of the Emperors Palace hotel, casino and convention resort.
 A complimentary shuttle bus service is available between the hotel and airport every 20 minutes between 06h15 and 22h45.

 Depart after breakfast and travel to Mpumalanga via the magnificent Panorama Route.
 From many well-positioned vantage points one has views of the Blyde River Canyon which starts at Bourke’s Luck Potholes and ends at the Three Rondavels.
 Time and weather permitting, stop at God’s Window.
 Late afternoon arrive at your hotel located minutes from the Kruger National Park, for check in and dinner.
 (BD)